ably/ably-php-laravel/README.md

 ```
 </details>

-### Dependency injection
+## Dependency injection

-Use the dependency injection to access to the Ably client.
+Use the dependency injection to access the Ably client.

 <details>
 <summary>Dependency injection usage details.</summary>